smupk/git-training/README.md

 ## Purpose
 Another description.
+skabfjksdnkfjndsknfjdsbhfdsksadkj
 Now we are testing automatic merging from another branch.

-This text is added for setting up rebasing conflicts.
+This text is addesadsdoaisdijsafbsdfsd for setting up rebasing conflicts.

 ## Deployment
 More descriptions!
+dsfkdskhfkdshkfds
 Deployment can be whatever you want.

-## Copyright
+## Copyrigdfsfdsknfdksnflsf
+dsfdsfdksjfkjdsnfht
 Samu 2017